National Injury Prevention Day

 Awareness is the key to predictability and preventability of most injuries, so being proactive instead of reactive is our greatest defence.
 Whether you are at work, rest or play, remember to take some time today and everyday to look around and assess your risks, address the hazards and make your world a safer place.

-If you would like further info on risk assessments or injury prevention you can reach us directly at BCL.Calgary@bclconsulting.ca, BCL.Edmonton@bclconsulting.ca, by phone, at 1-844-377-9545 or you can connect with us on Facebook, Twitter, or LinkedIn.
+If you would like further info on risk assessments or injury prevention you can reach us directly, during business hours, through our chat feature or by phone at 1-844-377-9545, you can reach us by email at [email protected], [email protected], and you can always connect with us on Facebook, Twitter, or LinkedIn.